-The field of web browsers is dominated by Mozilla Firefox, Google Chrome, Internet Explorer, Safari, and Opera.
+The field of web browsers is dominated by Google Chrome, Mozilla Firefox, and Safari.
 To try to counter software bloat, the developers of these browsers make use of plug-ins, extensions or add-ons.
 This means that the extra functionality offered by these tools are made available to only those who actually need them.
-Nevertheless, these web browsers still have one thing in common; they do not have a particularly small footprint.
+Nevertheless, these web browsers still have one thing in common; they do not have a small footprint.
 Whilst they run fast on a well specified modern PC, there are many users that are using much more limited hardware.
 These low spec machines can be extremely popular.

-Now, let’s explore the 8 small footprint web browsers at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources and reviews.
+Let’s explore the 8 lightweight graphical web browsers.
+For each program we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.

 |Netsurf||Has its own layout and rendering engine entirely written from scratch|